Who can serve as a volunteer?

 Can my children serve with me at Blue Skies?

-We encourage families to serve together at Blue Skies.
-It is a great way to teach children how to serve others and to help them develop a heart of compassion.
-We ask that children be at least 5-6 years old before serving at Blue Skies.
+We encourage families to serve together but ask that children be at least 5-6 years old before serving at Blue Skies.
 Children should be fairly independent in daily activities before they come to serve others.
 Their primary role is to befriend the guest children and help the guest children have fun.
+Children should be independent of their parents to participate in camp activities (there are activities when volunteer parents are cleaning or cooking, etc. when their child is in H2O – apart from their parent) and should be present for all meetings and all activities.
+There is time for nap during the day, but our days typically begin at 8am and end around 9pm.
+Please keep this in mind when considering bringing your children to serve.
+Volunteers must be at least 18 years old and high school graduates to serve without their parents or a chaperone.
 Parents who have children with special needs should contact our office before applying.

 Please keep in mind that if your child has been struggling with making good choices or has been having behavior problems at home and/or school, this is not the right season to bring them with you to serve at Blue Skies.
 If you have questions as to whether your child is “ready to serve”, please contact our office.